thinkst/opencanary/README.md

 ## Installation [OS X]

-Installation OS X needs an extra step, as multiple OpenSSL versions may exist which confounds the Python libraries using it.
+Installation OS X needs an extra step, as multiple OpenSSL versions may exist, which confounds the Python libraries using it.

 ```
 $ virtualenv env/